 The man shot by the officer, identified by a family member to NBC affiliate KUSA as 73-year-old Richard Black, was transported to a hospital where he died.

-Man shot dead by police who mistook him for burglar he just killed
+Man shot dead by police who mistook him for burglar

 "This is a very heartbreaking and tragic situation for everyone involved," Aurora Police Department Chief Nick Metz said in a statement.